 Finally, it may not be easy to find similar or substitute goods from another country.
 And when you do, does the supplier support drop shipping?
 Their logistics and postal system may not be reliable or sophisticated enough to handle a drop ship to the United States.
 How long will it take?
 Is tracking available?
 Anything less will impact customer satisfaction.

 Other customers expressed concern about being caught out in the Chinese value chain.
 As orders from China wind-down or are scaled back, they need to find replacement customers quickly.
 They suggested they may diversify into other products or open offices in other Asian nations they may benefit from increased manufacturing activity.

 If Chinese exports to the States see a fall in demand, then it is likely to have a knock-down effect on China’s imports of intermediates and raw materials in the value chain as well.
 And these suppliers are typically East Asian companies because of their proximity to China and their historical expertise in producing micro-electric parts.

-A study suggested that drop in Chinese exports will affect Taiwan and Malaysia the most.
+A study suggested that a drop in Chinese exports will affect Taiwan and Malaysia the most.
 They are major suppliers of parts for electronic and optical equipment, and electrical machinery.
 Less affected are Singapore, South Korea, and Thailand.
 Cambodia, Indonesia, and Vietnam may see a negligible effect because of their low participation in the Chinese production chain.